4ka0/4ka0/profile.md

 <br>A few things about me:

-- I enjoy building things using Python and Django.
+- I really enjoy building things using Python and Django.
 - I've worked as a Japanese-to-English patent translator for over a decade.
-- I have an MSc in Computer Science for which I mainly used C and Java (but that was a long time ago...)
+- I have an MSc in Computer Science where I mainly used C and Java (but that was a long time ago...)
-- I also have some experience with HTML, CSS, JavaScript, Bootstrap, NGINX, Gunicorn, PostgreSQL, Heroku, and AWS (EC2, SES, S3).
+- I also have some experience with HTML, CSS, JavaScript, Docker, Bootstrap, NGINX, Gunicorn, PostgreSQL, Heroku, and AWS (EC2, SES, S3).

-<br>**Some projects:**
+<br>**Some projects (in chronological order):**

 - [deepl_to_tmx/docx](https://github.com/4ka0/kikai_to_tmx)<br>
-A command line script for translating a docx file using the DeepL API.<br>
+A command line script that uses the DeepL API to create a fully-aligned bilingual document (tmx or docx file).
-The result is output as a tmx file or as a docx file table with source and target segments **fully aligned**.

 - [glossary_archive](https://github.com/4ka0/glossary_archive)<br>
-A webapp for archiving and searching your own translations and glossaries.
+A webapp for archiving and searching your own glossaries.

 - [kikai_honyaku](https://github.com/4ka0/kikai_honyaku)<br>
 A webapp for comparing results from some well-known machine translation APIs.